Krypt0-0/Tic-Tac-Toe-C-/README.md

 Contributing:
-Feel free to fork the repository, suggest improvements, or add new features!
+-Feel free to fork the repository, suggest improvements, or add new features!
+-Who want can do pull request and fork.

 Ideas for improvements:
 1) Smarter bot AI